Baja Forecast and Guide Links:

 If there is not another system inbound then the North Pacific High slides up the California coast.
 A day later a ridge frequently extends from the NPH over the Pacific Northwest and far Northern California.

-Then if conditions are right this ridge evolves into a separate high pressure area over the Great Basin.
-For the strongest El Norte winds the high pressure has to be centered over the 4 corners. (where all the square states and people meet)
+Then if conditions are right this ridge evolves into a separate high-pressure area over the Great Basin.
+The strongest El Norte winds occur when the high pressure is centered over the 4 corners. (where all the square states meet) part of the southern Great Basin.

 Watch as the NPH extends a ridge and high pressure develops over the Great Basin.